 The benefits for larger fleets include substantial buying power, flexibility on acquisition and disposal and, in some cases, enhanced asset value.

-However, this can be a costly exercise.
-The business has many depreciating assets on its balance sheet and is exposed to residual value fluctuations at resale.
+But it can be a costly exercise - the business has many depreciating assets on its balance sheet and is exposed to residual value fluctuations at resale.

-Added to that, outright purchase demands that you must be secure financially, with the liquidity to tie large amounts of capital up in the purchase of cars.
+Added to that, of course, is that outright purchase demands that you must be secure financially, with the liquidity to tie large amounts of capital up in the purchase of cars.